precice/community-training/fsi-workflow/04_fluidSimulation/tasks.md

 pyFoamPlotWatcher log.solver
 ```

 A pop-up window with residual graphs should appear, as in Figure @fig:t4-pyFoam.
+Note that there are incompatibility issues on some systems.
+If this does not work out for you, just move on for now.
+For roughly monitoring the progress of the simulation, you can also just look at the names of the result directories generated.

 ![Fluid simulation: Monitoring residuals with PyFoam](./images/pyFoam.png){#fig:t4-pyFoam width=8cm}